9 Creepy Feelings You’re Experiencing That Might Actually Be Explained By Anxiety

 "We are constantly receiving information from our environment through our senses," owner and clinical director of Elevate Counseling, Jamie Dana, MC, LPC, tells Bustle.
-"Sometimes we get that 'gut' feeling that something isn’t right before we are cognizant of what the problem is [...]
-The good news is that knowing where these feelings are coming from can help a person to pause long enough to assess the situation and determine whether the 'creepy' feelings should be addressed or ignored."
+"Sometimes we get that 'gut' feeling that something isn’t right before we are cognizant of what the problem is. ...
+Knowing where these feelings are coming from can help a person to pause long enough to assess the situation and determine whether the 'creepy' feelings should be addressed or ignored."
 Having anxiety heebie jeebies is no less legitimate than genuine fear, and can be addressed with a variety of anxiety-relief techniques.

 2. Weird Physical Sensations

 Anxiety isn't just a mental experience.
 It also manifests in a variety of physical ways, many of which can feel creepy if you aren't sure what's causing them.

 "Anxiety frequently manifests in very physical ways that may make you feel like you are walking around a haunted house," Suro says.
 "You may feel the hairs standing up on the back of your neck, goosebumps on your arms, a racing heart and a pit in your stomach.
 All of these are due to increased adrenaline in our bloodstream and are a signal that our body is preparing to bolt."
 If doing grounding exercises or other stress-relief techniques helps you feel better, than these creepy sensations are likely an anxiety symptom.

 If you ever feel a creepy sensation of floating above yourself, or moving through the day without feeling quite connected, it's possible you're experiencing an anxiety symptom call dissociation.